Ali-S1/landing-page/README.md

-# landing-page
+Landing Page
-Designed and coded a multi-section landing page from scratch using HTML and CSS.
-Practiced layout techniques with Flexbox and emphasized semantic structure and clean, maintainable code.
+Designed and coded a responsive, multi-section landing page using HTML and CSS, based on a provided design mockup.
+This project demonstrates practical frontend skills, including:

+Semantic HTML structure

+Layout with Flexbox

+Clean, maintainable CSS

+Desktop-first design (mobile support in future projects)

+This was built as part of The Odin Project's Foundations curriculum to strengthen real-world layout and styling skills.

+Live Demo
+View the live site